 If you click and purchase with one of our links, we earn a commission.
 Thanks.

 There are some challenges you have to deal with when you go camping, but most of them have a solution.
 A common problem you will need to deal when camping is how to keep your food cold.
+If you let food get too warm it can develop problems.
 It is a good idea to properly plan so you can know which solution is going to work for you.
 Meal planning will make the process much easier.
 If you are bringing along a lot of food items that need to be kept cold, you have to find a method that will be able to accommodate what you have brought for the camping trip.

 Avoid Perishable Foods

 This can seem like a simple thing, but it won’t be easy going without fresh food for a couple of days.
 Dairy and fresh meat will go bad fast if it is not refrigerated.
 You should choose alternatives that are rich in proteins but won’t go bad fast.
 A good alternative for meat is beef jerky or summer sausage.Read our article on camping friendly keto snacks.

 If you want to bring cheese to your camping trip, make sure you avoid “young”, soft cheese such as brie and mozzarella.
 You should opt for aged cheese like gouda or cheddar.
 You can also bring wine and crackers too if it is something you like.
 If you choose firm cheeses and dried meats, make sure you drink a lot of water because these foods have a high level of sodium.

 A High-End Cooler